 - What to bring?
 You don’t need to bring a thing.
-We provide you with picking buckets and will transport your berries into plastic containers for you to take home at no added charge.
+We provide you with picking buckets and will transport your berries into plastic containers for you to take home.

 - Know where to look — As you walk down the aisles, you will notice that there are branches or “canes” that are draped over the walking area.
 Branches typically lean to the ground when they are heavy with fruit.
 Lift up the branch and you are likely to be rewarded with lots of juicy, red berries.